vmware-tanzu/community-edition/README.md

 If you have any questions about Tanzu Community Edition, please join [#tanzu-community-edition](https://kubernetes.slack.com/messages/tanzu-community-edition) on [Kubernetes slack](http://slack.k8s.io/).

 Please submit [bugs or enhancements requests](https://github.com/vmware-tanzu/community-edition/issues/new/choose) in GitHub.
-More information about troubleshooting and our triage process is available [here](https://tanzucommunityedition.io/docs/latest/trouble-faq/).
+More information about troubleshooting and our triage process is available broken link: /docs/latest/trouble-faq/.

 Information about our roadmap is available [here](https://github.com/vmware-tanzu/community-edition/blob/main/ROADMAP.md).